The eustachian tube drains fluid from your ears to the back of your throat. If it clogs, otitis media with effusion (OME) can occur.

 - visible fluid behind the eardrum

-- an eardrum that does not move when a small amount of air is blown into it
+- an eardrum that doesn’t move when a small amount of air is blown into it

 More sophisticated testing methods are available.
 One example is tympanometry.
-This test inserts a probe into the ear.
-It determines how much fluid is behind the eardrum and how thick it is.
+For this test, a doctor inserts a probe into the ear.
+The probe determines how much fluid is behind the eardrum and how thick it is.

-An acoustic otoscope can also be used to detect fluid in the middle ear.
+An acoustic otoscope can also detect fluid in the middle ear.

-One form of direct treatment is ear tubes.
-These help drain fluid from behind the ears.
+One form of direct treatment is ear tubes, which help drain fluid from behind the ears.

-Removing the adenoids can also help treat or prevent OME.
-When enlarged, adenoids can block ear drainage.
+Removing the adenoids can also help treat or prevent OME in some children.
+When adenoids become enlarged they can block ear drainage.

 OME is most likely to occur in the fall and winter months, according to the Children’s Hospital of Pennsylvania (CHOP).
 Fortunately, there are things you can do to reduce your risk of developing OME.